auge8472/mlf2-themes/readme.md

 The project and testing forum resides under [www.projekt-mlf.de/forum](https://www.projekt-mlf.de/forum/).

-## Response One
+## Responsive1

-First try to adapt the default theme and to modernise it.
+First attempt to adapt the default theme and to modernise it.

 ## Installation